uodeeb/Egyptourism-app/README.md

 2)>> create-react-app <app-name>

-    - > go to created app folder
+    - > go to the created app folder

 3)>> cd <app-name>